Negotiating North Korea’s Nukes

 In his 2019 New Year Address, Kim Jong Un clarified that “we would neither make and test nuclear weapons any longer nor use and proliferate them.”
 Arguing that North Korea has already taken practical measures for denuclearization, he argued that it was incumbent on the U.S. to respond to these prior efforts with “corresponding practical actions.”

 Accordingly, North Korea is pursuing a phased action-for-action approach in which it trades elements of its nuclear and missile programs in return for concessions from the U.S. Its core demands include the lifting of sanctions, the establishment of a peace mechanism to replace the Armistice Agreement, as well as the complete suspension of U.S.-ROK military exercises and introduction of strategic assets.
+Notably, North Korea sees the United States as its main interlocutor on the nuclear issue.

 The South Korean government states its policy on the Korean Peninsula to be the “resolution of the North Korean nuclear issue and establishment of permanent peace” along with sustainable inter-Korean relations and realizing a new economic community.
 Seoul advocates a step-by-step approach that involves North Korea moving from first freezing its nuclear weapons program to dismantlement in exchange for a peace regime.
 It acknowledges complete denuclearization to be an end goal for negotiations and not a precondition.

 While officially in favor of upholding sanctions as a pressure tool, Seoul would appear to advocate an easing of sanctions to facilitate inter-Korean economic cooperation and to incentivize Pyongyang to undertake denuclearization measures.
-This has created tensions with the U.S. and led to the establishment of a joint working group to better coordinate policy approaches.
+This has created tensions with the U.S. and led to the establishment of a joint working group to try and better coordinate policy approaches.

 China officially supports the denuclearization of the Korean Peninsula and is opposed to North Korea’s nuclear and missile programs.
 It proposes a “dual track approach” which refers to a parallel process of denuclearizing the Korean Peninsula at the same time as establishing a peace mechanism.
 Many analysts argue, however, that a core objective of China is to also reduce the U.S. strategic presence in Northeast Asia.

 Russia condemned North Korea’s nuclear test on September 2 as disregarding UNSC resolutions and undermining peace and stability on the Korean Peninsula.
 While President Putin signed a decree to enact sanctions on October 16, he had previously stated that sanctions were “useless” and that diplomacy was the only option.
 Moscow has adopted a similar stance to Beijing and has been critical of U.S. attempts to tighten sanctions.
-It has welcomed North Korea’s denuclearization steps and Putin has invited Kim Jong Un to visit Moscow in the near future.

 While the European Union is not a major actor, it pursues a policy of critical engagement defined as “combin[ing] pressure with sanctions and other measures while keeping communication, and dialogue channels open.”
 It defines a key goal of its policy as being reducing tensions on the Korean Peninsula by ensuring that North Korea irreversibly relinquishes its nuclear, missile and WMD programs.
 Concerned with upholding the NPT regime, the EU is largely opposed to lifting sanctions until North Korea denuclearizes.
-Sweden has played an important role in facilitating dialogue.
+Sweden in particular has played an important role in facilitating dialogue.
 In January 2019, it hosted trilateral talks between high-level representatives from North Korea, South Korea, and the U.S.

 Window of Opportunity: Breaking Impasse on the Korean Peninsula